 They have been designed with employers to meet their requirements and are:

 - offered by universities, colleges, and some further education colleges

 (accredited by higher education institutions).

 - in vocational subjects, such as housing, social care, computing, business, travel and tourism.

-Institutions set their own entry requirements but qualifications at level 3 or evidence of recent study is usually required.
+Institutions set their own entry requirements but qualifications at level 3 or evidence of recent study may be required; some institutions may accept company training and/or relevant work experience.
 You may, with further study, be able to top up a foundation degree to a degree.

 Science conversion courses are offered by some universities.